Home

 First, I’ll create a file object and loop through each files in the object.
 To get the file extension, I am using the replace() method with Regular Expressions.

-The HTML DOM item() method provides some properties, using which you can get other details of the file(s).
-For example, add the below code inside the for loop.
+The HTML DOM "item()" method provides properties, which helps to get other details of the file(s).
+For example, add the below code inside the for loop, and see what happens.

 console.log(fi.files.item(i));